Vitamin D is an extremely important vitamin that has powerful effects on several systems throughout your body (1).

 One study in rats showed that a deficiency led to pain and sensitivity due to stimulation of nociceptors in muscles (38).

-Bottom Line: There is a link between chronic pain and low blood levels of the vitamin, which may be due to the interaction between the vitamin and pain-sensing nerve cells.
+Summary There is a link between chronic pain and low blood levels of vitamin D, which may be due to the interaction between the vitamin and pain-sensing nerve cells.

 Vitamin D deficiency is incredibly common and most people are unaware of it.